sporto/elm-tutorial/signals/introduction.md

 If you run this example in the browser you will see the changing x coordinate as you move your mouse.

+In the first line we are importing the Graphics.Element module from core and adding all its functions to our current module (`exposing (..)`).
+We will be using `show` from this module.

+In the second line we import `Mouse` from core, this module has various utilities for working with the mouse.

+`main`